 - Be seen as being a leader within your organization by taking the initiative—volunteer for new projects and embrace challenges that go beyond your job description.
 You’ll reap kudos and respect.

 - Become known for your dependability.
 When you say you’ll do something—no matter how small the task—always get it done on time and impeccably.

 - Build relationships throughout the organization.
 Go out of your way to be friendly to and help those both inside and outside your department.
-Treat everyone with respect—your boss, coworkers, vendors, clients and managers.
+Treat everyone with respect—your boss, coworkers, vendors, clients, and managers.

 - Keep a list of accomplishments, big and small.
 Hold on to emails and letters of praise for your work.
-When it’s time for your review, make sure to cite all that are pertinent.
+When it’s time for your review, make sure to cite all that is pertinent.
 Because if you don’t speak up for yourself, who will?